 We so easily collect furniture and fittings in an area that sometimes serve no purpose.
 Be pragmatic about what works in the area and what doesn’t and lose the items that are no longer necessary.
 There are great platforms such as Facebook Marketplace or Buy Sell Swap for selling or giving away unwanted furniture.

 Is your outdoor furniture too big for the space?

 Big is not always better!
 Some may tend towards bigger outdoor tables, for example, so they can accommodate a large dinner party.
 This may happen only once or twice per year.
 A smaller table that extends might be a better option.
 Outdoor lounges can be quite bulky and are great for comfort but may not fit into your small space without create obstacles in the area.
 Go for a more slimline look so that the space doesn’t look cluttered and small.
-Check out this article on the best furniture stores in Sydney.

 What items should you keep?